1,000+ Opportunities

 This process resulted in a diverse pool of awardees across the state.
 Debbi Metzger, State Opioid Coordinator Round 3 Opioid Settlement Funds Bidder's Conference ADMH Presentation 10-22-25 ADMH Presentation 03-19-25 ADMH Presentation 12-12-24 ADMH Presentation 01-31-24 ADMH Presentation 09-28-23 ADMH Presentation 11-16-23 Round 2 Opioid Settlement Funds Bidder's Conference

-Based on current listing details, eligibility includes: Organizations addressing opioid use in Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations addressing opioid use in Alabama.
+Confirm the full requirements in the official notice before applying.